plexswap/Plexswap-Docs/products/coming-soon/new-waya-pool/README.md

 ## Stake WAYA, earn WAYA!

 PlexSwap now offers one WAYA Gaya Pool with two staking options: flexible staking or fixed-term staking.
-Note that the Auto WAYA, IFO WAYA, and Manual WAYA pools will be retired upon the launch of the new WAYA Gaya Pool with flexible and fixed-term staking.
+Note that the Auto WAYA and Manual WAYA pools will be retired upon the launch of the new WAYA Gaya Pool with flexible and fixed-term staking.
 Keep reading on to learn more!

 ![\*Note that actual APY values will vary](../../../.gitbook/assets/waya-pool-enabled1.png)